deep-govindvira/Expense-Tracker/README.md

 Download Sqlite3 from https://www.sqlite.org/download.html

-Set Global path for all of this.
+Set global path for all of this.

 Run this command in terminal to start PHP server : php -S localhost:8080